 As the built environment becomes increasingly complex and the technology decision more important, maintaining control, flexibility and access to your environment feel like sensible criteria against which to make your buying decisions.

-Our seven buying criteria for a smart city
+Our seven considerations and buying criteria for a smart city

 - Consider the total cost of ownership (lifetime cost)